Grand Duchess Alexandra Pavlovna of Russia: Gustav IV

-On 1 November 1795 the Swedish court officially announced the engagement between Gustav IV Adolf and Duchess Louise Charlotte of Mecklenburg-Schwerin, and the official church prayer in Sweden the intended bride began to be mentioned.
+On 1 November 1795 the Swedish court officially announced the engagement between Gustav IV Adolf and Duchess Louise Charlotte of Mecklenburg-Schwerin, and in the official church prayer in Sweden the intended bride began to be mentioned.
 Catherine II stood to protect her granddaughter:

 But the Empress was not limited to just words: she refused to accept the ambassador who came with the message of the engagement's announcement.
 Count Alexander Suvorov was sent to the Swedish border for "exploring the castles", and in Stockholm Major General Count Andrei Budberg was instructed to prevent the marriage.
 While the Swedish court was waiting for the arrival of the bride, the King suddenly changed his mind and broke off the engagement.
 In April 1796, talks about the "Russian marriage" were resumed by Catherine II, who invited Gustav IV Adolf to visit her in St. Petersburg.

-Gustav IV Adolf and his uncle the Duke of Södermanland arrived incognito under for a meeting with the bride.
+Gustav IV Adolf and his uncle the Duke of Södermanland arrived incognito for a meeting with the bride.
 A series of brilliant parties were arranged in their honor.
 The Swedish sovereign and Alexandra fell in love at first sight.
 The passion of Gustav IV Adolf for the Grand Duchess was evident: he danced with her constantly and had intimate conversations with her.

 On 25 August 1796, Gustav IV Adolf asked the Empress for permission to marry the Grand Duchess.
 The negotiations with Sweden were led by Counts Platon Zubov and Arkady Morkov.
 However, they were concerned with the question of the faith of the future Queen.
 The procurator-general Alexander Samoylov wrote: